IfanClarke1/SOC-Wazuh-Lab/README.md

 This was the primary signal.
 The logs showed a high volume of 4625 events in rapid succession, all originating from the same source IP and all targeting the same user account.

+**Custom Rule Assessment**
+The detection was made possible by a custom rule I created in `local_rules.xml` that I wrote to go alongside Wazuh's default behaviour.
+Wazuh's out-of-the-box rules will flag individual failed logons, but do not correlate them into a brute force pattern with configurable thresholds.

+My rule monitored for repeated Event ID 4625 events, set a threshold of 5 failures, and applied a 60-second time window.
+When that threshold was crossed, Wazuh generated the alert that opened the investigation.

+This approach reflects how detection engineering works in practice — default rules provide a baseline, but custom correlation logic is what catches attacks cleanly and with minimal false positives.

+One consideration I noted: the 60-second window is well-suited for detecting fast, automated brute force (as Hydra produces), but a lower-velocity attack would evade this rule.
+A production environment would layer this with additional rules and policies.

 **Key Takeaways**